richardpaulhudson/holmes-extractor/README.md

 python -m pip install -U holmes-extractor
 ```

-<a id="installing-the-spacy-and-coreferee-models"></a>
+<a id="installing-the-spacy-and-Coreferee-models"></a>
-##### 1.2.3 Installing the spaCy and coreferee models
+##### 1.2.3 Installing the spaCy and Coreferee models

-The spaCy and coreferee libraries that Holmes builds upon require
+The spaCy and Coreferee libraries that Holmes builds upon require
 language-specific models that have to be downloaded separately before Holmes can be used:

 *English:*